X

 ABOUT THE COURSE:

-This course offers a comprehensive exploration of Deconstruction Theory, tracing its origins, evolution, and relevance today.
-In Week 1, we will introduce the foundational principles of deconstruction theory, setting the stage for a deeper dive into Jacques Derrida's key concepts—différance, logocentrism, binary oppositions, trace, play, etc.—in Week 2.
-Week 3 will examine deconstruction's intersections with other philosophers, such as Paul de Man, J. Hillis Miller, Barbara Johnson, and Geoffrey Hartman.
-Week 4 will focus on its contemporary applications and significance in diverse fields, including literary, social, and cultural criticism, architecture, media, and environmental studies, uncovering the transformative power of deconstruction as a critical approach.
+This course offers a comprehensive exploration of Deconstruction Theory, tracing its origins, evolution, and application.
+In Week 1, we will introduce the foundational principles of deconstruction, setting the stage for a deeper dive into Jacques Derrida's key concepts—différance, logocentrism, binary oppositions, trace, play, and more in Week 2.
+Week 3 will examine deconstruction's intersections with other philosophers, such as Paul de Man, J. Hillis Miller, Geoffrey Hartman, Judith Butler and Gayatri Chakraborty Spivak.
+Week 4 will focus on its contemporary applications in interpretation and reading strategies, uncovering the transformative power of deconstruction as a critical approach.

 INTENDED AUDIENCE: Undergraduate/ Postgraduate/ Ph.D.
 Students/ Early career faculty/ anyone interested in understanding the meaning and purpose of life.